chiiida/django-polls/README.md

  ## How to run

-1. Clone this repository.
+1. Clone this repository

     ```
     git clone https://github.com/llleyelll/django-polls.git
     ```
-2. Go to django-polls directory.
+2. Go to django-polls directory

     ```
     cd django-polls
     ```
-3. Make sure you have all requirements and then run server.
+3. Make sure you have all requirements and then run server

     ```
     On MacOS/Linux: